IntelPython/numba-dpex/docs/user_guides/kernel_programming_guide/selecting_device.rst

-**Users are not allowed to pass mixed type of arrays to a @numba_dppy.kernel.** For example, if the first array argument to a @numba_dppy.kernel is of type :code:`numpy.ndarray`, the rest of the array argument will also have to of type :code:`numpy.ndarray`.
+**Users are not allowed to pass mixed type of arrays to a @numba_dppy.kernel.** For example, if the first array argument to a @numba_dppy.kernel is of type :code:`numpy.ndarray`, the rest of the array argument will also have to be of type :code:`numpy.ndarray`.

 The following are how users can specify in which device they want to offload their computation.